-Review: Google's Pixel 5a is the 4a 5G's longer-lasting twin
+Google Pixel 5a review: Better battery, better price, same great phone

-Bottom line: Water resistance and much longer battery life help last year's overlooked model turn into the belle of the mid-range ball.
+Water resistance and much longer battery life help turn the thoroughly average Pixel 4a 5G into the belle of the mid-range ball, aka the Pixel 5a.
 Google has finally listened to what users want and given us practical upgrades rather than pretty colors and shiny surfaces.

-- Two day battery life
+- Two-day battery life

 - Screen is easy to read outdoors

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.